On the modularity of reducible mod l Galois representations: Lower bound for the highest degree of the coefficient field of newforms

-\begin{rems} \begin{enumerate} \item[] \item The basic idea of using $a_2$ comes from the proof of a weaker statement in weight~$2$ by Dieulefait, Jimenez Urroz and Ribet (\cite[\S2]{DiUrRi11}).
-We are able to obtain a more general (resp. stronger) result because of our Thm.~\ref{main}, that generalizes Mazur's theorem to higher weight (resp. the information on primes $p$ with large prime factors of $p-1$ given by Goldfeld's theorem). \item \'E. Fouvry mentioned to us that the correct (conjectural) density of the set $\mathcal{P}$ should be $\ln 2=0.693...$ \item It is conjectured that for any $\eps>0$, the set prime numbers $p$ such that $P^+(p-1) \geq p^{1-\eps}$ has a positive lower density $\kappa(\eps) >0$.
-Thus, Goldfeld's result establishes $\kappa(1/2 ) \geq 1/2$.
+The basic idea of using $a_2$ comes from the proof of a similar statement in weight~$2$ by Dieulefait, Jimenez Urroz and Ribet (\cite[\S2]{DiUrRi11}).
+We are able to obtain a more general result because of our Theorem~\ref{main} (that generalizes Mazur's theorem to higher weight) and the information on primes $p$ with large prime factors of $p-1$ given by Theorem~1 from~\cite{Luca}.

+It is conjectured that for any $\eps>0$, the set prime numbers $p$ such that $P^+(p-1) \geq p^{1-\eps}$ has a positive lower density $\kappa(\eps) >0$.
+The bound $\kappa(3/4 ) \geq 3/4$ is established in \cite{Luca} by extending a method of Goldfeld who had previously obtained $\kappa(1/2 ) \geq 1/2$ (\cite{Gold69}).
+Much effort has been invested in solving this conjecture for values of $\eps$ as small as possible (cf. \cite{Fou85}, \cite{HaBa96}).
 For the purposes of Theorem \ref{thm:degree}, progress in this difficult problem would improve on the value of the constant $c_k$.
-However, such improvements would not change the fact that our method produces a $c_k$ tending to zero with $k$.
-Also, it is expected that the value of $\kappa(\eps)$ decreases as $\eps$ tends to zero, thus shrinking the set of primes for which our bound is valid.
-This is why we use Goldfeld's result even though other authors have established the conjecture for smaller values of $\eps$ (cf. \cite{Fou85}, \cite{HaBa96}).
+However, such improvements would not change the fact that our method produces a constant $c_k$ that tends to zero with $k$.

-On the other hand, any value of $\eps$ \emph{bigger than} $1/2$ for which one could prove $\kappa(\eps) > 1/2$ would enlarge the set of primes for which our bound is valid (at the expense of a small loss in the constant $c_k$), thus improving Theorem~\ref{thm:degree} in an interesting way.
+On the other hand, any value of $\eps$ \emph{bigger than} $3/4$ for which one could prove $\kappa(\eps) > 3/4$ would enlarge the set of primes for which our bound is valid (at the expense of a small loss in the constant $c_k$), thus improving Theorem~\ref{thm:degree} in an interesting way.
+For a nice compilation of conjectures and results about the density of this and related sets, see Section~2 of~\cite{BFPS04}.

-\item If we assume Conjecture~\ref{conj}, it is possible to show an analogous lower bound for $d^{\mathrm{new}}_k(N)$ for $N$ in an appropriate family of squarefree integers.
+If we assume Conjecture~\ref{conj}, it is possible to show an analogous lower bound for $d^{\mathrm{new}}_k(N)$ for $N$ in an appropriate family of squarefree integers.
 Let $r$ be a non-negative integer.
 Put